There are two primary reasons for following naming conventions in your Tina project:

 src/āāā tina/ā āāā collections/ā ā āāā shared-fields/ā ā ā āāā title.schema.tsxāāā app/ā āāā components/ā ā āāā blocks/ā ā ā āāā hero-image.schema.tsxā ā ā āāā hero-image.tsxā ā ā āāā image-text-block.schema.tsxā ā ā āāā image-text-block.tsx

-If you're re-using the template for a block component between multiple collections it's good practice to separate that template into a file ending in .template.tsx
+If you're re-using the template for a block component between multiple collections it's good practice to separate that template into a file ending in .template.tsx.

-are passed into existing collections using a block-based editing
+templatesare passed into existing collections using a block-based editing

-In the example below, assume we are using the image-carousel
+In the example below, assume we are using the image-carousel block template in the our block renderer.
+The image-carousel template can be shared between the home and about collections.

 src/āāā tina/ā āāā collections/ā ā āāā home.tsxā ā āāā about.tsxāāā app/ā āāā components/ā ā āāā blocks/ā ā ā āāā image-carousel.tsxā ā ā āāā image-carousel.template.tsxā ā ā āāā blocks-renderer.tsx